hituro/hituro-makes-macros/date-macro/custom_datesystems.md

 For `months`, the `length` value is the number of days in a non-leap year, and the `season` is the name of the season (as returned by `[season]`).

 For `year_offset` the value is a fixed number of years to add to the value returned by `getDate()`.
 Use this when you wish to use some SF date system set far into the future, which also has leap years, to reduce the calculation required.
 For example, if your game is set in the year 40,000, you might set `year_offset` to 40000, so that your zero-year counts from there.
 If your system does not have leap years, you probably do not need to do this.

+`year_starts` is a magic value to cope with the fact that at different periods, different calendars were in use to determine the day of the week.
+It's only needed for the Gregorian calendar, for a custom datesystem, set it to `{}`

 ### Leap Years